-In an effort to keep a check on the malpractice by educational institutions over the post-matric scholarship scheme for SC/ST students, the Union Ministry of Social Justice and Empowerment on Sunday has revised its norms for the same.
+In an effort to keep a check on the malpractice by educational institutions over the various SC/ST Scholarships like post-matric scholarship scheme for SC/ST students and pre-matric scholarship scheme for SC/ST students, the Union Ministry of Social Justice and Empowerment on Sunday has revised its norms for the same.

 According to the new norms, educational institutions, covered under the centrally-sponsored post-matric scholarship scheme for Scheduled Caste students, will have to ensure that at least 50% of the beneficiaries are promoted to the next level, otherwise, they will be blacklisted from the scheme in subsequent years and can no longer apply for funds.

 “There have been cases where educational institutes have pocketed a large amount of SC/ST scholarships amount under the post-matric scholarship scheme for SCs by showing fake admissions.
 Or the educational institutions would admit students and get the scholarship amount and not teach them properly as a result of which the students would fail.
 The revised norms will put an end to such malpractice,” a ministry official was quoted as saying by a news agency.

 As per the new norms, the ministry had made it clear that the mandatory payment of maintenance allowance and non-refundable fees will go into the accounts of the student beneficiaries only.

 “The scholarship amount is released by the states and the practice so far was that the fees amount was being given to the institution while the maintenance amount was given to the students,” the official said, adding, “But it was noticed that the several private and government institutions swindled money by charging fees from the students.”